 Whole chickens are one of the easiest ways to meal prep because they provide a lot of meat.
-They are also super cheap when compared to buying the meat sections (wings, breasts, etc) on their own.
+They are also super cheap when compared to buying the meat sections (wings, breasts, etc).
 For me, the only problem with making whole chickens is that they usually take forever to cook.
 You also often have to make the choice between having juicy meat and crispy skin.
-When cooking whole chickens in the air fryer, you no longer have to make that choice.
-I tried this two different ways (one with a brine & the other with a dry rub) so I’ll share both methods here.
-Feel free to pair this with a vegetable or several vegetables for a few days of meals.
+When cooking whole chickens in an air fryer, you no longer have to make that choice.
+This recipe for Air Fryer Whole Chicken has juicy, tender and flavorful meat with crispy skin.
+Another plus is that this recipe is perfect for those following Whole30.

-Marinate or Brine the Chicken: Prepare the FITBrine or Dry Rub using the package directions or by combining all of the spices and rubbing it on the outside and inside of the meat.
-Allow the meat to become infused with flavor by marinating it for at least 4 hours.
+- Rub the seasonings on the outside and inside of the meat.
+Allow the meat to become infused with flavor by marinating it overnight.

-Take the chicken out of the refrigerator ~20 minutes before you want to cook it.
-I don’t recommend cooking cold meat so I try to allow mine to sit out while I prep other parts of the meal.
+- Take the chicken out of the refrigerator ~20 minutes before you want to cook it.
+Meat tends to cook more evenly when it's not straight from the refrigerator.

-Add parchment paper or foil to the pan of the air fryer
+- Add parchment paper or foil to the air fryer pan

-Cook on 400 degrees (or the chicken setting on your air fryer) for 30 minutes
+- Cook the meat on 400 degrees (or the chicken setting on your air fryer) for 30 minutes.

-Flip the chicken and cook for an additional 25-30 minutes.
-I prefer my chicken skin to be dark and crispy so I tend to leave mine in longer.
+- Flip the chicken and cook it for an additional 25-30 minutes.
+I prefer my chicken skin to be dark and crispy so I tend to leave mine in for 30 minutes.